 You should be examined by your doctor if you notice any of these symptoms or if your partner has an STD or symptoms of an STD, such as an unusual sore, a smelly discharge, burning when urinating, or, for women specifically, bleeding between periods.

 Often times, your healthcare provider can diagnose genital herpes by simply looking at your symptoms.
 Providers can also take a sample from the sore(s) and test it.
 Have an honest and open talk with your health care provider and ask whether you should be tested for herpes or other STDs.
+Blood testing for Herpes is not recommended as part of routine screening.
+Site swabbing for DNA is considered the "Gold Standard of Care" for Herpes.

 There is no cure for herpes.
 However, there are medicines that can prevent or shorten outbreaks.
 One of these herpes medicines can be taken daily, and makes it less likely that you will pass the infection on to your sex partner(s).